giuseppesalvo/Atlas/README.md

 ### Guards

-Guards are simple classes that track the store lifecycle In future, they will include also a middleware-like function.
+Guards track the store lifecycle.
+In future, they will include also a middleware-like function.

 ```swift

 struct Logger: AtlasGuard {

     func willUpdate<A: AtlasAction>(state: State, action: A) {
         print("will update!", state.count)
     }

     func didUpdate<A: AtlasAction>(state: State, action: A) {
         print("update!", state.count)
     }